Use this function to write an event.

 ||The real-time playback file is full.
 Events are not logged to the session until a real-time consumer consumes the events from the playback file.
 Do not stop logging events based on this error code.|

-Event data written with this function requires a manifest to consume the data.
+Event data written with this function requires a manifest.
+Since the manifest is embedded in the provider, the provider must be available for a consumer to consume the data written by the provider.